zhengxuhao/IBS-GWAS/QC/QC_protocol.md

 perl run-IBD-QC.pl raw-GWA-data

 ```
- A file **fail-IBD-QC.txt** will be generated to exclude these samples from downstream analyses.
+ A file **“fail-IBD-QC.txt”** will be generated to exclude these samples from downstream analyses.

 ###4.
 Plot individuals on components drawn from the HapMap reference populations to assess likely ancestry groupings.